 By Kendra Olney Lee

 Every January 1st brings with it a new round of resolutions, both personal and professional.
-You’ve made it through the first week of the year and your goals are hanging there.
+You’ve made it through the first week of the year and are pondering ways to achieve sales goals this year.
 You may be feeling as if you’re already behind, or you’ve missed them already.

 For me, the first week went by in a blur.
 One of my personal resolutions was to post a new article to our blog every week to keep you current on what we’re finding is working in sales and marketing.
 And here I am, 11 days into the year, and late already.